 The Plan Actual Variance Chart enables a very spectacular variance representation.

-Previously we have made a chart template in this subject and this time we will demonstrate the essential tool of company analysis and control from a completely different view.
+Previously we have made a chart template on this subject, and this time we will demonstrate the essential tool of company analysis and control from a completely different view.
 Because we have introduced the basics in detail today, we will emphasize the technical part of the representation.
 Let’s start!

 Plan Actual Variance Chart – Setup